MaximeIJ/css-brickout/README.md

 [Demo](https://maximeij.dev/css-brickout/)

-CSS Brickout (sometimes typo'd as _CSS Breakout_) exposes a responsive, customizable, themable, extensible implementation of the beloved classic to the web.
+CSS Brickout (aka _CSS Breakout_) exposes a responsive, customizable, themable, extensible implementation of the beloved classic to the web.
 This 0 dependency library can be used in any ecosystem and framework.

 ### Quick start